 The operation is carried out by giving the utmost consideration to the prevention of the spread of infection.
 Meetings should be conducted online as much as possible.
 Commuters using public transportation opt for staggered commuting hours.
 As a general rule, commuters using public transportation for many hours and commuters from the municipalities where the spread of infection is observed (due to occurrence of cluster infection, and so on) should work from home.

-Lectures should be online as a general rule, but small classes can be conducted by face-to-face method.
-When conducting face-to-face lectures, the rooms with plenty space are used.
+Lectures should be online as a general rule, but face-to-face classes can be conducted if need arises.
+When conducting face-to-face lectures, we will conform to the guidelines in “ Conference”.
 Research guidance and laboratory meetings should be conducted online as much as possible.
 The use of on-site welfare facilities is permitted.
 We will make sure to take precautions against infection when using them.

 Meetings should be online as a general rule.
-When having face-to-face meetings, larger rooms are used to avoid three conditions of “poor ventilation” “intensive crowds” and “close social distance”.
+When having face-to-face meetings through unavoidable circumstances, larger rooms are used to avoid three conditions of “poor ventilation” “intensive crowds” and “close social distance”.

-The novel coronavirus enters our body through the mouth, nose or eyes mainly by way of our hands and airborne droplets.
-This virus is highly transmissible but is readily deactivated by proper handwashing.
-Wearing face masks is also recommended for both personal protection and to protect others, as an infected individual can spread the virus prior to showing symptoms.
-We will be conscientious about coughing/sneezing manners and try to avoid contact with people by avoiding non-essential outings and keeping a distance as much as possible from the others.
+The novel coronavirus enters our body through the mouth, nose or eyes mainly by way of our hands (contagious infection).
+We assume that virus could be present anywhere and practice frequent handwashing.
+The virus also spreads through airborne droplets by coughing and speaking (droplet infection).
+One of the characteristics of this virus is that many of the infected people are entirely asymptomatic although contagious, and an infected individual can spread the virus prior to showing symptoms.
+We make sure to wear masks when contacting other people and when in the common spaces.
+We try to avoid contact with people by avoiding non-essential outings and keeping a distance as much as possible from the others.
 We will practice these measures and reduce the risk of the spread of infection.